-2. Clarify Roles
+3. Clarify Employee Individual Roles

 If there is any ambiguity regarding roles and responsibilities, it’s impossible for people to work together effectively.
 Even worse, you may end up with situations where workers are unfairly delegating their work to others – which creates resentment.